CDC searching for source of multi-state listeria outbreak

-(WXIN) – Health officials are trying to figure out what is behind a listeria outbreak that left people sick across the country.
+(WXIN) – Health officials are trying to figure out what is behind a listeria outbreak that left people sick across the country, including some in Pennsylvania.

 While a specific food item has not been identified as the source, the CDC is concerned that several recent illnesses have been reported.
 Here’s what we know about the status of the investigation, and what is being done to determine the source.